Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 - **Conda** (a package and environment manager)

 ### Why conda is better than PIP?
-- Clear Structure: It is easy to understand its directory structure
+- The available packages available from the Anaconda distribution in conda focus on data science, whereas pip is for general use.
+Conda installs precompiled packages.
+For example, the Anaconda distribution comes with Numpy, Scipy, and Scikit-learn compiled with the MKL library, speeding up various math operations.
+But, sometimes, you may need packages other than the ones listed on the [Anaconda distribution](https://docs.anaconda.com/anaconda/packages/pkg-docs/).
+These packages can be installed using PIP.
+Pip can install any package listed on the [Python Package Index](https://pypi.org/) (PyPI).
-- Transparent File Management: It doesn’t install files outside its directory
+- Transparent File Management: conda doesn’t install files outside its directory
-- Flexibility: It contains a lot of packages (PIP packages are also installable into Conda environments)
-- Multipurpose: It is not only for managing Python environments and packages — you can also use it for R (a programming language for statistical computing)
+- Multipurpose: conda is not only for managing Python environments and packages — you can also use it for R (a programming language for statistical computing)

 ### Python environments: root and additional
 The process looks like this: the installer installs **Conda** first.
 Then, Conda creates a **root environment** that contains two things: